Juniper Networks PTX10003

 Performance is one of the guiding design principles for the PTX Series Packet Transport Routers.
-This focus empowers service providers with superior scale to match increased traffic levels and network engineering challenges with predictable system latency to improve the overall service experience, deliver best-in-class resiliency, and ensure that services meet strict customer servicelevel agreements (SLAs).
+This focus empowers cloud and service providers with superior scale to match increased traffic levels and network engineering challenges with predictable system latency to improve the overall service experience, deliver best-in-class resiliency, and ensure that services meet strict customer SLAs.
 Deployability is the other guiding design principle for the PTX Series routers, focusing on power, space, and weight—fundamental concerns that impact service providers’ operational budget with respect to growing traffic.

-Infinite programmability with automation and telemetry brings virtual innovations to the service provider core, while the NorthStar Controller is an open, standards-based solution that optimizes both the IP layer and the transport layer with precise SDN control, allowing service providers to automate and scale operations with efficiency, simplicity, and security.
+Infinite programmability with automation and telemetry brings virtual innovations to the cloud and service provider core, while the NorthStar Controller is an open, standards-based solution that optimizes both the IP layer and the transport layer with precise SDN control, allowing service providers to automate and scale operations with efficiency, simplicity, and security.

 Fixed-Configuration PTX Series Features and Benefits

 |System capacity||The PTX1000 scales to 3 Tbps in a single chassis, breaking out into 288 10GbE, 72 40GbE, and 24 100GbE interfaces.